 When working with clients I often talk about who we are as people first and then how that authentically feeds into who we are at work.
 This equally applies to me and here are some of my key influences outside of work.

 I love the mountains, the higher the better.
 It is a combination of the raw power & majesty of nature along with freedom from the everyday.
 Mountains give you a true perspective on life.
 I have completed some long distance treks including the famous La Haute from Chamonix in France to Zermatt in Switzerland (you can see a video of this here).
-In late 2019 I’ll be trekking for 3 weeks in the Himalayas on occasions over 5500m above sea level.
+In late 2019 I went trekking for 3 weeks in the Himalayas including a visit to Everest Base Camp.

 I’ve been volunteering in schools for a while and in summer 2019 decided to get more involved in youth work by working as a Youth Programme Leader on the National Citizenship Service.
 I had no idea what I was letting myself in for by taking responsibility for 106 (yes!)
 15-17 year olds, 9 university student mentors and 2 youth worker professionals.
 It was the most challenging and exhausting thing I have ever done.
 My leaderships skills, personal resilience, values and physical endurance were tested to the limit.
-It was the most rewarding thing I have done in my career to date and I’ll be signing up again in 2020.
+It was the most rewarding thing I have done in my career to date.
+I planned to sign up again in 2020, but sadly it was cancelled due to the pandemic.